AdaCore/ada-spark-rfcs/features/rfc-oop-primitives.rst

 Primitives declared within a type can only be called via prefix notation.
-When primitives are declared in a scope, there can no longer be primitives declared ouside of the scope, such declarations are non-primitives.
+When primitives are declared in a scope, there can no longer be primitives declared outside of the scope, such declarations are non-primitives.

 Scoped primitives can be referred to with their fully qualified notation (for example, when using access to suprograms or renamings), for example here as